Write to us:

 Who should be referred to the IMCA service?

-The local authority/NHS decision maker MUST refer you if you have no ‘appropriate’ family and friends if you lack capacity to make a decision about either:
+The local authority/NHS decision maker MUST refer if someone has no ‘appropriate’ family and friends and lacks capacity to make a decision about one of the following:

-The local authority/NHS decision maker MAY refer you if you lack capacity to make a decision about either
+The local authority/NHS decision maker MAY refer if someone lacks capacity to make a decision about one of the following:

 How do you know if someone lacks capacity?